Memory

 retrieve()

-: Get similar records based on a keywordwrite_records()
+: Get similar records based on query/keywordwrite_records()

-: Remove all records from the vector database
+: Remove all vector records

 Key Differences:

-5. Agent Memory Implementations
+Agent Memory Implementations & Advanced Usage

-5.1 ChatHistoryMemory
+ChatHistoryMemory

-An AgentMemory implementation that wraps ChatHistoryBlock.
+An AgentMemory implementation that wraps ChatHistoryBlock

 Initialization: